stormalf/porth/README.md

 1.0.27 fixing variable management for initialized variables and uninitialzed variables.
 Seems to work but need to do more tests and controls.

+1.0.28 refactoring error management in porth_error.py.
+Changing the way to assign variables now it will be !variable_name ex !x to assign a value to the variable x.
+It's possible to store the result of some operators into a variable (see OPERATORS list)

 ## simulation

 The simulation/interpreter mode is too long.
 By generating a shared library using cython it seems a little bit faster (I used my pytoc tool to generate the shared library).
 The euler6 example takes :